muppet9010/Factorio-The-Factory-And-The-Factory/README.md

  - players can be breach agents, they do breach agent jobs and can not interact with any of the real world. they are breach models and effects.
  - killing/attacking a breach agent is a seious offence

- - players can change team via command or admins can move them via command
+ - Players can change factory alliangence, visit the other factory and join the breach team via the Copula Hall.
- - Players can change factory alliangence, visit the other factory and join the breach team via the Copula Hall. when chnagign team or visiting you leave everything behind, no ability to rob other team.
+ - When players channging team or visiting you leave everything behind, no ability to rob other team.
+Applies to command or via GUI (Copula Hall)
  - when you pickup an item from the ground that is other team specific convert it to be your team version.